lrusso/ClassroomPhaser/README.md

 ## How does it work?

-Open the **ClassroomPhaserBoard.htm** file and you will find a small script with the following structure:
+Open the **ClassroomPhaserBoard.htm** file and you will find a similar script:

 ```javascript
 STRING_COURSE = "HTML & CSS Course";